 Using games and game-like elements is a great way to get your members excited about participating in your membership site.

 Gamification involves incorporating the elements that make games so fun (points, levels, challenges, competition, etc.) to an underlying customer interaction in order to make the experience more engaging.

 Gamifying your membership site incentivizes users to log in more often and spend more time interacting with your content.

 For example, Fitbit is a goal-oriented app that offers badges and competition with friends to encourage users to take their fitness to the next level.

-7. Quizzes and Surveys
+7. Quizzes and surveys

 There’s a reason sites like Buzzfeed and Zimbio publish endless quizzes — they’re addicting, and they keep readers hooked.
-Even though your membership site might not be a good fit for “clickbait” style quizzes like “Which Disney princess would be your enemy in real life?” you can apply the same model to keep your subscribers engaged.
+Even though your membership site might not be a good fit for “clickbait” style quizzes like “Which Disney princess would be your enemy in real life?,” you can apply the same model to keep your subscribers engaged.
 Most quiz results sort users into one of several buckets according to personality traits, strengths or preferences, and it can be fun to learn which group they’re a part of.

 For example, let’s say you provide marketing and branding strategy to small, local gyms and yoga studios.
 You could create a quiz all your new members take called “What does your dream studio look like?”
 Results could include “Trendy, cutting edge health club,” “Laid-back, local studio,” or “Growth-focused fitness facility.”
 Based on their quiz results, you could suggest content within the site that would be most relevant to them.
-You can also use this information (which should match up roughly with identifiable segments of your target market) to direct them to upsell and cross-sell products that will benefit them.
+You can also use this information (which should match up roughly with identifiable segments of your target market) to direct members to upsell and cross-sell products that will benefit them.